 The Buddha Represented in Art

-In order to convey Buddhist teachings visually, artists have used a series of strategies.
+To convey Buddhist teachings visually, artists have used a series of strategies.
 Since the Buddha had achieved transcendent nirvana, some early artists portrayed him by his absence.
 This was also an approach used by Jain artists for their liberated transcendent leaders.
-Some early Buddhist sculptors used the Tree of Enlightenment with the absence beneath it indicating the Buddha—all eyes are focused on that spot where he is no longer present.
+Some early Buddhist sculptors used the Tree of Enlightenment with the absence beneath it indicating the Buddha—all eyes are to focus on the spot where he is no longer present.
 Other sculptors convey the same message by showing the Buddha’s footprint, indented with the auspicious marks of his sole.
 Yet others show the symbolic wheel of dharma, which rolls throughout the cosmos establishing the Buddhist law.

 Some later Buddhist artists portray the Buddha in his human form.
 In western India, not too far from Mumbai, the Ajanta Caves contain some of ancient India’s finest representational art.
-There are some 30 rock-cut Buddhist cave monuments that date roughly to the 2nd century B.C. all the way up to perhaps the 7th century C.E.
+Some 30 rock-cut Buddhist cave monuments date roughly from the 2nd century B.C. up to perhaps the 7th century C.E.
 On the walls of some of these caves are highly refined paintings of the Buddha, the events of his life, and the world around him.

 Learn more: Epic History: Mahabharata

-In these and other images of the Buddha, like those of Mahavira and other Indian sages, he’s often having a halo, stretched but empty earlobes where his golden jeweled earrings had hung throughout his affluent youth before he abandoned them, his hair is stylized into snail-like tight curls.
-In addition, the Buddha, like some other sacred beings, is conventionally portrayed with a protuberance on the top of his head.
+In these and other images of the Buddha, like those of Mahavira and other Indian sages, he’s often wearing a halo, with stretched but empty earlobes where his golden jeweled earrings had hung throughout his affluent youth before he abandoned them, and his hair is stylized into snail-like tight curls.
+Also, the Buddha, like some other sacred beings, is conventionally portrayed with a protuberance on the top of his head.
 Etic art historians have explained this variously, ranging from the extension of his brain to a knot of hair.
-Like Mahavira and other revered Jains, Siddhartha is sometimes depicted as the ultimate in asceticism; however, for Siddhartha asceticism was only an unproductive phase that he abandoned for the Middle Way.
+Like Mahavira and other revered Jains, Siddhartha is sometimes depicted as the ultimate in asceticism; however, for Siddhartha, asceticism was only an unproductive phase that he abandoned for the Middle Way.